Enteee/duckpond.ch/_drafts/mit-eidechsen-war-alles-besser.md

 keywords: [eidechse artikel glider oma]
 ---

+I am publishing the following article on behalf of a friend who recently wrote it.
+I found the piece engaging and worth preserving, which is why I decided to share it here.
+The article reflects the author’s personal views and style; all opinions, interpretations, and conclusions expressed are solely those of the original author and do not represent my own.

 # Mit Eidechsen war alles besser

 Ein in der Antike verbreitetes Navigationshilfmittel war neben der Sonne und den restlichen Sternen